 Project Peace Program – Delaware County

 The Project Peace is a community-based program that provides parenting education, life skills training and educational mediation to pregnant and parenting adolescents, teen moms, and young mothers ages 13-24 years.
 Project Peace facilitates parenting groups and in-home case management within the community.
 Referrals are received through the schools, hospitals, clinics and the community-at-large.
-To learn more about Project Peace, please contact Michelle Ratcliff via email or call 610-543-5022 .
+To learn more about Project Peace, please call PathWays PA at 610-543-5022 .

 TLP is a community-based* program that provides furnished apartments for five homeless young women, over an 18-month period, while they continue their education, maintain a job or receive skills training.
-Group and individual counseling to pregnant adolescents and teen moms between the ages of 16 and 21 is also available.
+Group and individual counseling to pregnant adolescents and teen moms between the ages of 18 and 21 is also available.
 TLP assists young women in their transition to independence and is available to those who are not clients of the child welfare or juvenile justice system.
 Post-discharge, PathWays PA provides aftercare services to all young women and their children for up to one year.
 TLP also offers non-residential services, which includes case management, life skills training, counseling, therapy, transitional services and group programs.
-TLP has two locations, one in Philadelphia and one in the City of Chester.
-To learn more about TLP, please contact Renae Manning via email or call 215-921-9672 for our Philadelphia office.
-For our Chester Office, please contact Cristina Lim via email or call 484-480-6981.
+To learn more about TLP, please contact Renae Manning via email or call 215-921-9672.

 *DHS-referred: These residential programs only take residents who have been referred to us through the Department of Human Services. *Community-based: These programs accept homeless clients from the community.
 No DHS referral is required to become a part of these programs.
 If you need assistance beyond the services offered by PathWays PA visit the United Way of Greater Philadelphia and Southern New Jersey’s 2-1-1 website for a list of additional resources.